pachyderm/pachyderm/doc/concepts/pipeline-concepts/datum/cross-union.md

 ```

 In this example, each Pachyderm repository has those three files in the root
-directory, and you have six datums in total, which is the sum of the number
+directory, so three datums from each input.
+Therefore, the union of `A` and `B`
-of input files.
+has six datums in total.
 Your pipeline processes the following datums without any specific order:

 ```bash